yu0bab/vxsacademy-course-s-/01 - drawing-basic-shapes.md

 Us programmers like consistancy, so we use a <strong>reference point</strong>, which is a point we all agree on for the Coordinate system.
-So instead of saying "1 inch to the right of my paper", you would say "1 inch to the right of the reference point".
+So instead of saying "1 inch to the right of my paper", you would use the paper as a reference point, and say "1 inch to the right of the reference point".
 In Processing.js, the reference point is always in the top left corner.

 The left/right value is called the X vlaue, and up/down is called the Y value.

 # Basic Shapes
-There are several shapes you can make with Processing.js, like rectangles, ellipses (or ovals), lines, and if you stick with me, even custom shapes!
+There are several shapes you can make with Processing.js, like rectangles, ellipses (or ovals), and lines.
 I'll start you off with rectangles.

 To make rectangles, you write this (try it out for youself [here](https://vxsacademy.org/computer-programming/new/pjs)):
 ```js